JelleZijlstra/typing-spec/spec/spec.rst

 Multiple Type Variable Tuples: Not Allowed
 """"""""""""""""""""""""""""""""""""""""""

-As of this PEP, only a single type variable tuple may appear in a type parameter list:
+Only a single type variable tuple may appear in a type parameter list:

 ::